by Bob Jensen

 I’ve been fishing Kab for years, almost always for walleyes, and have always had very good success.
 Last year on my annual trip to Kab I met Tim Snyder.
 Tim owns a resort on Kab and also guides a bunch.
 Tim said that next time I come to Kab, we should chase smallmouth: He said the bass action was pretty good in the fall.
 Understatement!

 When autumn rolled around this year, Tim and I made a plan to get together to create an episode for Fishing the Midwest television featuring Kabetogama’s smallmouth bass.
 I asked if I could bring Mike Frisch along.
-Mike in an outstanding multi-species angler who really likes to catch smallmouth.
-Tim said “bring him along”.
+Mike is an outstanding multi-species angler who really likes to catch smallmouth.
+Tim said, “bring him along”.

 We got on the water about two in the afternoon.
 The weather was beautiful: A light breeze, sunshine, maybe sixty degrees.
 Even if the bass didn’t cooperate, it was a nice day to be on the water.
 However, the bass cooperated.

 We headed for a hump that topped out at about fifteen feet of water and was surrounded by forty feet of water.
 The aSeries Raymarine sonar revealed that there were fish on the hump.
 While Tim and I were putting minnows on our jigs, Mike made a cast with his drop-shot rig.
 Before Tim or I could cast, Mike said “Got one”.
 First cast!
 Like most smallmouth, this one did not want to come to the boat.
-Mike had his hands full, and when he finally got the bass boatside, it was easy to see why he had his hands full.
-It was a twenty one incher, and almost that big around.
+Mike had his hands full, and when he finally got the bass boat side, it was easy to see why he had his hands full.
+It was twenty-one inches, and almost that big around.
 Six pounds easy.
 Nice start!

 While Mike was unhooking his fish, Tim made his first cast.
 Fish on, and it was another big one.
-When I finally got to make my first cast, no kidding, I got bit and put a four pounder in the boat.
+When I finally got to make my first cast, no kidding, I got bit and put a four-pounder in the boat.
 I don’t know how many bass we caught in the next couple of hours, but it was in the dozens.
-We caught several over twenty inches, lots of sixteen to eighteen inchers as well as some small ones, which indicates a healthy fishery.
+We caught several over twenty inches, lots of sixteen to eighteen-inch smallmouth bass, as well as some small ones, which indicates a healthy fishery.

 Kabetogama is a world-class smallmouth lake for a couple of reasons: First, it’s got all the qualities necessary to produce world-class smallmouth.